64bitpandas/cs61b-notes/oop/objects.md

 In Java, **all objects inherit from the master Object class.** Here are some important properties of Object that will be useful to know:

-* `String toString()`: By default, this prints out the class name followed by the memory address (e.g. `Object@192c38f`).
+* `String toString()`: By default, this prints out the class name followed by the memory address (e.g., `Object@192c38f`).
 This can be overridden to make more user-friendly names for objects.
 * `boolean equals(Object obj)`: By default, this checks if the two objects are actually the same object (same memory address).
 This can be overridden to check if specific contents of objects are the same, rather than checking if they are literally the same object.
 (Like `"foo"` should equal `new String("foo")`)
 * `int hashCode()`: Returns a numeric hash code for the object that should differentiate it from other objects. **This should be overridden if** **`equals()` is overridden** since `x.hashCode()` should equal `y.hashCode()` if `x.equals(y)` is true!
 * `Class<?> getClass()`: Returns the class of this object.